VISITOR EXPERIENCE INITIATIVE

-The Foundation aims to enhance experiences for the park’s millions of annual visitors by funding programs that increase safety, improve access, and create opportunities so people enjoy their time spent in Grand Teton National Park.
+The Foundation aims to enhance experiences for the park’s visitors by funding programs that increase safety, improve access, and create opportunities so people enjoy their time spent in Grand Teton National Park.
 As millions of people continue to explore this incredible place every year, federal budgets have not kept pace and the park often struggles to keep up.
 It is now more important than ever to provide additional support to renew heavily used areas and increase safety for Grand Teton’s visitors.

 The Foundation funds regular grooming of the 14-mile stretch between Bradley-Taggart trailhead and Signal Mountain on the Teton Park Road.
 Regular grooming allows visitors to easily explore on Nordic skis, snowshoes, or foot to experience this special season in Grand Teton National Park.